CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-39.png)

-1. Then **press enter/return_the end of the line of text** in the query editor.
-On the bottom of the query editor, you should see that **"Copilot is working on it..."**
+1. After typing the comment, **press Enter (or Return)** to move to a new line.
+At the bottom of the query editor, you should see the message:  **"Copilot is working on it..."**

     ![](../images/ex2-40.png)